-PEO - V: To prepare the students to guide their professional development by bringing awareness of professional society activities, professional licensure requirements and opportunities for further education in graduate school.
+PEO-VII: To prepare the students to continue their professional development based on their awareness of professional society activities, professional licensure requirements and opportunities for further education in graduate school.

 B.TECH.
 (CE)

 PROGRAM OUTCOMES

 PO-1: Engineering Knowledge: The student is capable of applying the principles of basic sciences and mathematics in learning the Civil Engineering subjects.
 Graduates will be proficient in the core principles of Civil Engineering as they pertain to the sub-fields of Environmental Engineering, Geo-Technical Engineering, Structural Engineering, Transportation Engineering, Water Resources Engineering and will be able to apply these principles in engineering practice.